osf912/CI_3_mastermind/README.md

 This function was tested by playing the game (like a lot ;-) to see how the calculate_response() methods works.
 In the process I've tried to polish the 'look' of the game, as far as it is possible for a terminal based game.

 ### Bugs

+The most bugs I made, was in the calculate_response() method.
+The ones I've learned the most of were:

+* I have to copy the original lists to 'working' list, which will be transformed in algorithm (corresponding digits will be pop.ed out of the lists)
+* The part were 'the right numbers, but on the wrong position' are searched, I've tried to solve with nested for-loops, what doesn't worked the way I 've hoped.
+Using while-loops changed this immediately and lead to a solution.
+* Even if Python has no private attributes or methods, I've changed in the process to the use of 'dunder'-attributes and getters and setters, because it seems more consequential to the OOP approach.
+* Use a linter earlier in the process.
+* Think about (or better write along) the README, while programming...
+(I've learned it the hard way ;-)

 ### Remaining Bugs